webplatform/docs-wpd/Community/Meetings/General/index.md

 * [http://docs.webplatform.org/wiki/WPD:Tasks/CSS_Property_Milestone CSS Properties project]
 ** What are the next steps for this project?
 * Topic vs. Topic Clusters?
-* Content questions:
-** How can we get a seal of approval from the community?
-Can SME review content?
-** What is the criteria for calling something complete?
-** What is the announcement plan to promote completed content?
 * Translation task force?
 * Filling out the taxonomy of the site
 ** Generate a site map of the current site